Finding a Clinic

 *** Please note that if you choose to put in a keyword to narrow your research, you will have to type it in Japanese as it is the only thing that the Google Translate add-on won’t change automatically.***

 5.Gender-Affirming Care: Most gender affirming care requires a diagnosis of gender incongruence (Japan uses the term Gender Identity Disorder or GID).
 Depending on the clinic, they may require psychiatric testing to provide a diagnosis.
-Services are limited in Nagasaki Prefecture, however there is access to care in nearby Fukuoka city.
+Services are limited in Nagasaki Prefecture, however there a Tokyo-based clinic that offers virtual care, as well as access to care in nearby Fukuoka city.

 Healthcare Vocabulary